 My books are a series of reports back from my explorations into the challenges life sets me.
 Sometimes this is a playful process, sometimes a wrestling match.

-While I have dabbled periodically in poetry over the years, these current poems have all come in a rush since May 2010.
+While I have dabbled periodically in poetry over the years, these current poems all came in a rush in the six years after May 2010.
 That’s when Mary, my partner of 25 years, and I got married.
 So thanks in particular to my beloved wife for her creative inspiration.